Simpson's Paradox and the Accuracy-Fluency Tradeoff in Translation: Tradeoff between accuracy and fluency

 \section{Tradeoff between accuracy and fluency}

 We now turn to human ratings of accuracy and fluency, and demonstrate that the two are again negatively correlated at the segment level.

 \textbf{Data.} Only RLTC and MTMQM are rated by human annotators.
 The subset of RLTC released by \citet{kunilovskaya2023translationese} includes accuracy and fluency scores derived from error annotations.
-For MTMQM, we aggregate accuracy scores based on ``Accuracy'' errors, and aggregate errors in ``Fluency'', ``Terminology'', ``Style'' and ``Locale convention'' for fluency rating.
-Targets that are labelled ``Non-translation'' receive scores of zero for both accuracy and fluency scores.\footnote{Further details of accuracy and fluency score derivation are available in Appendix.}
+For MTMQM, we follow \citet{freitag2021experts} where accuracy scores are aggregates of ``Accuracy'' and ``Terminology'' errors, and fluency scores are aggregates of ``Fluency'', ``Style'' and ``Locale convention'' errors.
+Targets that are labelled ``Non-translation'' receive scores of zero for both accuracy and fluency.
+Major and minor errors receive penalties of 5 and 1 respectively.
+Fluency/Punctuation is assigned a penalty of 0.1.
+We calculate the final rating as $s_c = \max(0, 25-e_c)$, where $e_c$ denotes the total penalty in error category $c$.\footnote{The maximum score is set at 25 because the maximum MTMQM penalty score is 25.} Because some systems submit the same translation but receive different ratings, we average these scores and remove the duplicate entries.

 \textbf{Results.} Figure~\ref{fig:acc-flu-tradeoff} shows correlations at the level of individual source segments.
 The majority of correlations are negative, and paired-sample t-tests reveal that both distributions are significantly ($p<.001$) different from distributions obtained from random permutations.
 The results therefore suggest that accuracy and fluency (as rated by humans) trade off at the level of individual segments.
-At the corpus level, accuracy and fluency are positively correlated for MTMQM ($r=.396, p<.001$), but not RLTC ($r=-.085, p<.001$), suggesting that Simpson's paradox applies only to MTMQM.
+At the corpus level, accuracy and fluency are positively correlated for MTMQM ($r_c=.392, p<.001$), and are uncorrelated in RLTC ($r_c=-.085, p<.001$), suggesting again that Simpson's paradox applies to both cases.\footnote{ Fluency and accuracy may be uncorrelated in RLTC at the corpus level because of a ceiling effect -- 63.5\% and 70.6\% of sentences receive maximum ratings for fluency and accuracy in RLTC compared to 55.6\% and 58.4\% for MTMQM. }

+Unlike the case for \accuracym\ and \fluencym, human ratings of accuracy and fluency do not induce a positive correlation between \p{x} and $r_s$ ($r=-.150$ and $-.104$ for RLTC and MTMQM respectively).
+We therefore find no support for the simulation-based prediction that low-probability sentences are more likely to produce strong tradeoffs between accuracy and fluency.